SAP/spartacus-docs/_pages/dev/features/asm.md

 https://{hostname}/electronics-spa/en/USD/?asm=true
 ```

-# Enable/Disable the ASM UI in Spartacus
+# Enabling/Disabling the ASM UI in Spartacus

-The `visibility` attribute of AssistedServiceComponent in the CMS dictates wether the ASM UI is supported or not in the storefront.
-When AssistedServiceComponent is not visible, it will be completely omitted in the page data returned by OCC to be rendered by Spartacus.
+The `visibility` attribute of AsmComponent in the CMS dictates wether the ASM UI is supported or not in the storefront.
+When AsmComponent is not visible, it will be completely omitted in the page data returned by OCC to be rendered by Spartacus.

 # Spartacus ASM aware development guidelines